A Guide to Cheese Knife Sets and Happiness through the Charcuterie Method

 As usual, Dalstrong comes off as the overzealous option here.
 They make a lot of fuss about these knives being made from a single piece of high carbon German steel with full tang handles, and an “edge that’s been painstakingly sharpened to 16-18 degrees”.

-That’s all great, but we’re talking about cheese here.
-You don’t exactly need to be churning out diced onions at three pounds a minute.
-Of course the other side of that is if Dalstrong is going to charge this much for a cheese knife set, it better perform well.
-I will say that my experience with other DAlstrong knives has been pleasant.
-They’re usually pretty comfortable, and while you don’t really need to super thing edge they’ve put on some of the knives in this set, it certainly won’t hurt.
+Of course the other side of that is if Dalstrong if going to charge this much for a cheese knife set, it better perform well.
+I will say that my experience with other Dalstrong knives has been pleasant.
+They’re usually comfortable, and while you don’t really need to super edge thing they’ve put on some of the knives in this set, it certainly won’t hurt.
+I’d be lying if I said I didn’t use a cheese knife to cut up an apple or salami log because I was too lazy to walk the five across my kitchen to grab one of my regular kitchen knives.

 Swissmar 3 Piece Set